FlorianTaube/screamlab/docs/_build/html/_sources/developers.rst.txt

 Unittests and test driven development
 =====================================

-Developing the CorziliusNMR package code should be done test-driven wherever possible.
+Developing the screamlab package code should be done test-driven wherever possible.
 The tests reside in the ``tests`` directory in the respective subpackage directory (see above).

 Tests should be written using the Python :mod:`unittest` framework.
 Make sure that tests are independent of the respective local environment and clean up afterwards (using appropriate ``teardown`` methods).